Virus pits health vs. public duty for some state lawmakers - KVIA

 Lieb reported from Jefferson City, Missouri.

-Associated Press writers David Eggert in Lansing, Michigan; Steve Karnowski in Minneapolis; Sean Murphy in Oklahoma City; and Todd Richmond in Madison, Wisconsin, contributed to this report.
+Associated Press writers David Eggert in Lansing, Michigan; Steve Karnowski in Minneapolis; Sean Murphy in Oklahoma City; Todd Richmond in Madison, Wisconsin; and Alan Suderman in Richmond, Virginia, contributed to this report.